meltano/meltano/docs/src/docs/getting-started.md

     meltano select --list tap-covid-19
     ```

-### Choose how to replicate each entity
+### Choose how to replicate each stream

 If the data source you'll be pulling data from is a database, like [PostgreSQL](/plugins/extractors/postgres.html) or [MongoDB](/plugins/extractors/mongodb.html), your extractor likely requires one final setup step:
-setting a [replication method](/docs/integration.html#replication-methods) for each [selected entity (table)](#select-entities-and-attributes-to-extract).
+setting a [replication method](/docs/integration.html#replication-methods) for each [selected stream (table)](#select-streams-and-properties-to-extract).

-Extractors for SaaS APIs typically hard-code the appropriate replication method for each supported entity, so if you're using one, you can skip this section and [move on to setting up a loader](#add-a-loader-to-send-data-to-a-destination).
+Extractors for SaaS APIs typically hard-code the appropriate replication method for each supported stream, so if you're using one, you can skip this section and [move on to setting up a loader](#add-a-loader-to-send-data-to-a-destination).

 Most database extractors, on the other hand, support two or more of the following replication methods and require you to choose an appropriate option for each table through the `replication-method` [stream metadata](/docs/integration.html#setting-metadata) key: